mauro-balades/github-issue-templates/readme.md

 Find your issue/PR templates, and just grab and go.

-Inspired by excellent GitHub projects.
+Inspired by excellent GitHub projects that use issue and pull request templates.